SoftwareAG/c8y-docs/content/protocol-integration/sigfox-bundle/device-protocols.md

 ![Value configuration in detail: nested structure](/images/device-protocols/sigfox/sigfox-protocols-gpsexample.png)

-### Using LPWAN Custom Codec created device protocols
+### Using LPWAN custom codec created device protocols

-The Sigfox microservice also supports the use of device protocols (used for custom decoding/encoding) created on subscribing to an LPWAN Custom Codec microservice.
-Refer to [LPWAN Custom Codec](../lpwan-custom-codec) for details on how to create a custom codec microservice.
+The Sigfox microservice also supports the use of device protocols (used for custom decoding/encoding) created on subscribing to an LPWAN custom codec microservice.
+Refer to [LPWAN custom codec](../lpwan-custom-codec) for details on how to create a custom codec microservice.